Minutemen (band): Post-breakup activities

+Artistry

 Musical style

+Billboard described the group as "provocative art-punk minimalists".
+Tyler Golsen of Far Out Magazine called them "a punk band who did everything except play straight-forward punk" and said that they "almost single-handedly broadened the scope of what could be considered 'punk'.
+That included playing jazz, soft rock, funk, bossa nova, R&B, blues, and especially bare-bones experimental music that couldn’t fit into any specific genre tag."

-Billboard described the group as "provocative art-punk minimalists."
-They were influenced heavily by bands such as Wire, Gang Of Four, The Pop Group, Richard Hell & The Voidoids, and The Urinals, and nearly all of their early songs had unusual structures and were less than a minute long—even later, when Minutemen's music became slightly more conventional, their songs rarely passed the three-minute mark.
+Nearly all of their early songs had unusual structures and were less than a minute long—even later, when Minutemen's music became slightly more conventional, their songs rarely passed the three-minute mark.
 Though Minutemen were members of the hardcore punk community and were somewhat influenced by the speed, brevity, and intensity of hardcore punk, they were known for hybridizing punk rock and hardcore with various forms of music (like jazz, funk, acid rock, and R&B), separating them from most hardcore bands of that era.
 Critic Simon Reynolds compared their "nimble punk-funk" to Gang of Four.
 In a 1984 Trouser Press article, John Leland wrote, "[t]he Minutemen make anti-fusion music.
 They use particles of jazz, noise and especially funk to split apart the sluggish nucleus of rock.
 The songs are necessarily fragmented, but quality musicianship creates an overall unity.
 The band rearranges fragments so adroitly and thoughtfully that even 30-second songs are fully satisfying compositions."

-Minutemen were fans of Captain Beefheart, and echoes of his distinctive, disjointed, avant-blues music can be heard in their songs, especially their early output.
-"Boon’s kind of noise was all treble, and punishingly loud.
-He played very few chords, sticking to scratchy, aggressive picking and a constant weirdo barrage of notes, and essentially skipped distortion entirely.
-Watt’s answer was complex, mashing together skronky funk with thunderous chords and countermelodies.
-Hurley attacked his toms and lurched from rhythm to rhythm.
-They were always separate, but always together."

 Through most of their career they ignored standard verse-chorus-verse song structures in favor of experimenting with musical dynamics, rhythm, and noise.
 Later in their career they blended in more traditional song elements they had initially avoided.
 They also played cover versions of classic rock songs by bands such as Creedence Clearwater Revival, Steely Dan, and Blue Öyster Cult.

+Lyrical themes

 Boon and Watt split songwriting fairly evenly (and Hurley made many contributions as well), though Watt rarely sang and Hurley even less so.
-Boon's songs were typically more direct and progressively political in nature, while Watt's were often abstract, self-referential "spiels."
+Boon's songs were typically more direct and progressively political in nature, while Watt's were often abstract, self-referential "spiels".
 Lyrics and themes would thus often veer from surreal humor, as in "Bob Dylan Wrote Propaganda Songs" and "One Reporter's Opinion", to the frustrations of blue collar life in California, as in the enduring "This Ain't No Picnic".
 While many contemporaries rarely displayed a sense of humor, Minutemen were generally more light-hearted and whimsical.
 One example of this can be found in the title of their album Double Nickels on the Dime, which poked fun at Sammy Hagar's "I Can't Drive 55" by implying that the Minutemen preferred to take risks with their music rather than behind the wheel of a car.